AAlamri143/FirstProject/README.md

  * TheCockTailDB API

 # Challenges Faced
-the hardest challenges are always in the beginning and they must not give up.
+The hardest challenges are always in the beginning and they must not give up.
 After redoing and fixing I become an expert.